offchan42/vimrc/README.md

 https://github.com/Shougo/neocomplete.vim#requirements for further instructions.

-2. If you want to use **taglist.vim** plugin (**F8**) then you also need to install **ctags** which can be found at http://ctags.sourceforge.net/ (Don't install if you use Windows because the Windows version is already installed inside this repository)
+2. If you want to use **taglist.vim** plugin (**F8**) then you also need to install **ctags** which can be found at http://ctags.sourceforge.net/ (For Windows, I have already installed it inside this repository for you.
+But if you want to install it with **PATH** variable set, use **chocolatey** and run `cinst ctags`)

 3. deprecated: ~~If you want to use Python's Omni autocomplete feature with **CTRL-X CTRL-O** then install Python 2 and set **PYTHONHOME** to the directory where you have